-6.9.
-Looked after children
+6.12 Looked after children and previously looked after children

+A previously looked after child potentially remains vulnerable.
 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governors ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
-KCSIE (revised September 2016)
+Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.